axem-solutions/dem/docs/commands.md

 ![Dev Env Settings Window](wp-content/dev_env_settings_window.png)

+There are two options to add new tools to the Development Environment:

+1. **Add Tool Images by name**: You can add tool images by typing their name in the input field.
+The format should be the same as one would use with the `docker pull` command ({registry}/{image}:{tag}).
+2. **Add Tool Images by selecting**: You can select the tool images from the tool image selector table.
+This table contains all the available tool images from the registries that are added to DEM.
-The table on the left shows the available tool images.
-Select the ones you want to use in the Development Environment.
-You can navigate with the :material-arrow-up: and :material-arrow-down: or
-:material-alpha-k: and :material-alpha-j: keys.
-Filter the tools by typing in the search bar.
+You can navigate with the :material-arrow-up: and :material-arrow-down: or :material-alpha-k: and :material-alpha-j: keys.
+The table can be filtered by typing in the search bar.

 On the right side, you can see the tool images that are selected.

-When the Dev Env is ready, clock or press :material-keyboard-return: on the `Save` button.
+When the Dev Env is ready, click or press :material-keyboard-return: on the `Save` button.

 !!! info